ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step03.md

 **Note:** in this lab, we will again make changes directly in `master`.
 This is OK only because we are all working in with our own repositories and are not a shared remote.
 I will stress once again not to do this in real life.

+In this lab you will

+* change the "about" page to have a big red button that throws an exception
+* upload sourcemaps to Ionic Pro to provide better output in the error monitoring
+* deploy the application to your device

 ## `about.ts`

 Change the `about.ts` file as follows: